DataDog/dd-apm-test-agent/README.md

 - `DD_APM_RECEIVER_SOCKET` [`""`]: When provided, the test agent will listen for traces on a socket at the path provided (e.g., `/var/run/datadog/apm.socket`)

+- `DD_DISABLE_TRACE_PARSE_ERRORS` [`"False"`]: Set to `"True"` to disable span parse errors when decoding handled traces.
+When disabled, errors will not be thrown for metrics incorrectly placed within the meta field, or other type errors related to span tag formatting/types.

 ## API